dheerajkarra/ML_Engineering/Mid_Project/README.md

 * pipenv install --system --deploy

 2. The model which is selected as best model can be obtained by running Script.py file or it is provided as .bin file.
+Please note that the working directory needs to be changed for loading the data in this script.

 3. In one terminal, Flask app can be started using app.py and the predictions can be obtained using predict.py in another terminal.